 3.1.4 If a wage complaint is dismissed before a Notice of Complaint is sent to the employer because the employee failed to respond to a Division request for information, the complaint may be reopened if the employee provides the requested information or documentation to the Division within 35 days of the Division’s request for information.
 Employees may be required to file a new complaint if the employee’s response is received more than 35 days after the Division’s request for information.

-3.1.5 The Division shall accept wage complaints for amounts up to $7,500 , per employee. and may investigate any amounts shown to be owed in an investigation, including in investigations the Division initiates without a wage complaint.
+3.1.5 The Division shall accept wage complaints for amounts [of] [Deleted: ]$7,500 [or less, per employee, for claims filed through June 30, 2026, and $13,000 or less,] per employee[, for claims filed from July 1, 2026, through December 31, 2027.
+As of January 1, 2028, this amount will be increased every other year for inflation based on the consumer price index or $1,000, whichever is greater, as provided in the annual PAY CALC Order.
+The Division][Deleted:] may investigate any amounts shown to be owed in an investigation, including in investigations the Division initiates without a wage complaint.

 3.1.6 An anonymous complaint is not a “wage complaint” within the meaning of C.R.S. § 8-4-111 and C.R.S. §§ 8-13.3-402(8)(a)(I)-(II), - 407, -410, -411 and will not be investigated using the Division’s administrative procedure.
 The Division may choose to address an anonymous complaint outside of the administrative procedure.